jpmc3630/funfunfun/README.md

 # funfunfun
-A silly demonstration of random canvas colours and text
+A place to put some canvas demos